 Reality Drift — Recurring Questions in Digital Systems

-These notes start from everyday observations and trace them back to structural dynamics within the Reality Drift framework.
+These notes begin with everyday observations and trace them back to structural dynamics within the Reality Drift framework.
+Rather than treating each experience as isolated, they identify repeatable patterns across platforms, media, and AI systems.

 Recurring Patterns Across Systems